 As well as deepening your understanding of mindfulness, it gives support for solo meditations without guidance.

-Our very own Spending Time in Nature guidance provides clear instructions for a walk in nature, along with how to focus your attention on sights, sounds, and smells.
+Our very own Nature Play guidance provides clear instructions for cultivating mindfulness in the great outdoors, along with how to focus your attention on sights, sounds, and smells.

 Enjoy, relax, and replenish your attentional resources.